Like this article?

 The Rongai, Lemosho and Machame Routes are camping routes that take longer and are considered more scenic than the Marangu as they can be circuitous, meaning you don't necessarily have to take the same route down that you took up.
 On the Marangu Route, you will be staying in huts as opposed to camping, and you hike up and down the same path.

 The Rongai Route takes you up the north side of the mountain and you descend down the Marangu route.
 You will stay in tents on this route and share pit toilets with other groups.
-It is about six days in total and has a success rate of 95%.
+It is about six days in total.

 These routes traverse the mountain and descend down the Mweka Route (not covered in this article).
 The Machame Route has two options, a 6-day hike and a 7-day hike.
 For those that need extra time to adjust to the altitude, the Lemosho route is best, with 8 days total on the mountain.
 Like the Rongai Route, these routes also offer camping and shared pit facilities.
-Success rates for Lemosho and Machame are 93% and 84%, respectively.
 Machame is a more strenuous route.

 Yes.
 If you attempt to climb Kilimanjaro without the proper training you may not enjoy the trek as much as you would have with adequate training.
 The best way to train for Kilimanjaro is to strap a pack on your back and go hiking as much as possible.
 By doing so your feet and joints will become